djdt/spcal/docs/source/background/extraction.rst

    Extraction of compound-Poisson-lognormal parameters requires a sufficient number of non-zero values.
 For data with a very low mean the extracted shape may be inaccurate.

-The above method can be used to extract the shape parameter from data loaded into SPCal, eliminating the need toi measure it separately and providing a per-mass shape.
+The above method can be used to extract the shape parameter from data loaded into SPCal, eliminating the need to measure it separately and providing a per-mass shape.
 Checking the *Automatic* checkbox next to the *SIA σ* option will enable automatic extraction for data detected as compound-Poisson.